us0p/interview_preparation/data_structures/graphs/trees.md

 - **leaves:** a node without children.
 - **branching factor:** the average number of child nodes that each non-leaf node posseses.
+- **height-balanced:** The depth of the two subtrees of every node neves differs by more than one.
 - **diameter:** the length of the longest path between any two nodes in a tree.
 This path may or may not pass through the root.
 The length of a path between two nodes is represented by the number of edges between